ecemgo/ecemgo/README.md

 - :woman_technologist: I’m a frontend developer.
 - :eyes: I'm keen on front-end technologies and eager to learn them.
-- :owl: After learning interesting features about css, I improve mini projects and display them in Codepen.
-You can check out [my pens](https://codepen.io/ecemgo).
+- :owl: After learning some CSS tricks, I improve and display them on [my Codepen](https://codepen.io/ecemgo).
 - :dart: I find solutions to some challenges on Frontend Mentor,  you can view [what I've done](https://www.frontendmentor.io/profile/ecemgo).
 - 🌱 I’m currently learning **React**.
 - :iphone: I worked on Augmented Reality (AR) on my master thesis.